Mentoring & Professionalism Awards of Excellence

 • Individuals in senior leadership positions and division/section chiefs are ineligible.

-• No more than 3 additional letters of recommendation from Penn Medicine/CHOP individuals of which only 1 may be from outside these organizations.
+• No more than 3 additional letters of support of which only 1 may be from outside of Penn Medicine.

 For questions related to the Mentoring and Professionalism Awards of Excellence, please contact Janice Pringle at janice.pringle@pennmedicine.upenn.edu.